Shihab8902/Shihab8902/README.md

 - ### ByteSync
     - #### Live Site: https://bytesyncbyshihab.netlify.app
-    - <b>Technologies</b>: React.js, Tailwind CSS, daisy UI, MongoDB, Firebase
+    - **Technologies**: React.js, Tailwind CSS, daisy UI, MongoDB, Firebase

 ByteSync is an online retail electronic store where users can buy electronic products from top-renowned brands as well as add new products